 Font and Colors

-Deportivo La Coruña’s current graphic is very reminiscent of the 1912-1928 version, which appeared six years after it was founded.
-And all the emblems that were between them are also incredibly similar.
+Deportivo La Coruña’s current graphic is very reminiscent of the 1912-1928 version, which appeared six years after the club’s founding.
+All the emblems between them are also incredibly similar.
 Common symbols unite them:

 - Sala Calvet pennant